 The estimates reported here are considered to be underestimations of savings associated with increased seat belt use associated with the implementation of a primary seat belt law.
-In this study, we do not explore the peripheral costs (loss of wages and tax revenues, productivity, loss of life, etc.).
-Additionally, research has shown that the costs of unbelted injuries are 25% higher than belted injuries and unbelted occupants are more likely to be Medicaid patients.6
+This study does not explore the peripheral costs (loss of wages and tax revenues, productivity, loss of life, etc.).
+Additionally, research has shown that the costs of unbelted injuries are 25% higher than belted injuries, and unbelted occupants are more likely to be Medicaid patients.5

 There is also no attempt to project cost increases over time as far as what the savings would be in future years.
 Medical cost increases have traditionally far outpaced inflation.
 Costs reported here are merely small portions of the likely savings.
 Clearly, the State, its citizens and other payers can expect to reduce other associated costs by implementation of a primary enforcement seat belt law.
-For example, unemployment is much higher among disabled people and family members frequently needing to defer employment to become care takers.
-These costs not only reduce the tax base for the State but may also add to the number of people on other State-dependent money (e.g., welfare).
-We also do not address the savings to private business of the State.
-Last, we do not attempt to place a price on human life, and on pain and suffering.
+For example, unemployment is much higher among disabled persons and family members frequently need to defer employment to become care takers.
+These costs not only reduce the tax base for the State but may also add to the number of people on other State dependent funds (e.g., welfare).
+The savings to private business of the State are not estimated.
+Last, we do not attempt to place a price on human life, pain, or suffering.